 Use anti-malware software

-Most antivirus and antimalware software programs have anti-phishing tools that will help to spot fraudulent emails and links within those emails.
+Most antivirus and antimalware software programs have anti-phishing tools to spot fraudulent emails and links within those emails.
 Be sure to keep your software up to date to ensure you’re protected against the latest virus, malware, and specific phishing threats.

 It’s always a good idea to check your online bank and credit card accounts regularly to spot any irregularities.
-In addition, it’s always a good idea to regularly change your passwords at these institutions to prevent unauthorized access.
+It’s always a good idea to regularly change your passwords at these institutions to prevent unauthorized access.

 When in doubt, call the institution directly

-If you or anyone on your team receives an email that looks legitimate but you’re not 100% sure, it’s always a good idea to call the institution in question to determine whether they actually sent the email.
-Don’t use any phone numbers listed in the actual email itself.
+If you or anyone on your team receives an email that looks legitimate, but you’re not 100% sure, it’s always a good idea to call the institution in question to determine whether they actually sent the email.
+Please don’t use any phone numbers listed in the actual email itself.
 Instead, do a quick online search to find a legitimate phone number for the organization and call them directly to determine whether the correspondence is authentic.

 Unsure of how your company will stand up to an orchestrated phishing attack?

-If you’re still not sure whether your organization is properly protected against a complex phishing attack, contact IT professionals.
+If you’re still unsure whether your organization is properly protected against a complex phishing attack, contact IT professionals.
 Network Computer Pros can provide a cybersecurity assessment to determine whether your anti-malware solutions are strong and up to date.

-And while no company is 100% immune from a phishing attack, proper security software and training can greatly reduce the chances that you and your team will fall victim to one.
+And while no company is 100% immune from a phishing attack, proper security software and training can greatly reduce the chances of you and your team falling victim to one.
 Give us a call at 954-880-0388 or reach out to us through our online contact form for more information.